Fundamentals of Construction Management

-This course focuses on providing each student with a general idea of how materials are employed within construction projects, including a study of properties, uses, and methods of assembly of different types of building materials within design concepts.
-Students will explore the different uses of construction materials, such as, Portland cement, asphalt, wood, steel, and masonry.
-Areas of study include the investigation, testing, classification, and engineering properties of materials as well as the modification techniques according to ASTM standards and government laws and regulations.
+This course provides an overview of the main materials used in construction and teaches how materials are employed in construction projects with a focus on the study of types, properties, uses, and methods of assembly of different key materials.
+Students will explore the different uses of construction materials, such as Portland cement, asphalt, wood, steel, and masonry.
+Areas of study include investigation, testing, classification, and engineering properties of materials, as well as the modification techniques, according to ASTM standards and government laws and regulations.
 Material selection from a sustainable construction perspective will also be discussed as part of this course.
 (This course is also offered through SSA.
 Credits earned using this option will appear on transcripts with an "S" suffix.)